kcmckell/Wordpress_Gecka_Submenu/readme.txt

 = 0.4 =
 * Fixed some notice errors
-* Experimental functionnality to autopopulate a page menu item with its subpages
+* Experimental functionnality to autopopulate a page menu item with its subpages for WP 3.0 nav menu system

 = 0.3 =
 * Added template tag and shortcode support